4 Reasons Why the South Shetland Islands Are a Jewel in the Antarctic’s Crown

 1. Several Islands Support Critical Breeding Colonies for Antarctic Wildlife

-Vast colonies of Chinstrap Penguins dominate tiny, crescent-shaped Half Moon Island where their black silhouettes dot the snowy landscape.
+Between 2,000 and 2,500 breeding pairs of Chinstrap Penguins dominate the tiny crescent-shaped Half Moon Island, where their black silhouettes dot the snowy landscape.
 It’s also an important breeding spot for other Antarctic animals that are sought-after sightings, including a small population of South Polar Skuas.
-While trying to spot their grayish-brown forms, don’t forget to look out for Weddell and Antarctic fur seals that regularly gather together and relax on the island’s beaches.
+While trying to spot their grayish-brown forms, don’t forget to look out for Weddell and Antarctic fur seals that rest on the island’s beaches.

 2. The Archipelago Is Rich in History and Legend